FuelLabs/fuel-specs/specs/protocol/abi.md

 ```

 #### Byte
 `byte`, a single byte.
-While we could use `u8` like Rust, having a distinct type that forbids certain operations (e.g. arithmetic) without explicit casting increases type safety.

-`enc(X)` is the big-endian, two's complement of `X`, padded on the **higher-order** (left) with zero-bytes.
+`enc(X)` is the big-endian, two's complement of `X`, left-padded with zero-bytes.
 Total length, per argument, must be 8 bytes.
 Similar to the `bool` encoding.

 Example: